-The IAHR task force on Strengthening Diversity and Gender Equity is pleased to present the IAHR Women’s Voices video series project led by IAHR Member Verónica León from IAHR Venezuela YPN.
-The Women’s Voices video series provide the opportunity to IAHR women members to introduce themselves and their background, explain why it is important to them to work in the hydro-environmental field, the challenges they are confronted with, and reflect about specific research topics or actual events such as COVID-19, floods, droughts, the world congress, etc.
+The IAHR task force on Strengthening Diversity and Gender Equity is pleased to present the IAHR Women’s Voices video series project led by IAHR Member Verónica León from the IAHR Venezuela YPN.
+The Women’s Voices video series provides the opportunity to IAHR women members to introduce themselves and their background, explain why it is important for them to work in the hydro-environmental field, the challenges they are confronted with, and reflect about specific research topics or current events such as COVID-19, floods, droughts, the World Congress, etc.

 Verónica León, young professional member of the IAHR Venezuela YPN currently working with the flood risk prevention authorities in Toulouse, France, introduces the purpose of this video series and invites you to participate.
 Raise your voice!
 Join the IAHR Women’s Voices video series.
 Contact Verónica León at email@example.com to add your voice.

 Silke Wieprecht, vice-president of IAHR and chair of the task force on Strengthening Diversity and Gender Equity, invites you to join this project aimed at raising women’s voices within and beyond IAHR.